Community Detection with the Map Equation and Infomap: Theory and Applications: Networks with node attributes

 where $R_\mathsf{m}$ is the set of metadata frequencies in module $\mathsf{m}$.
 Combining \cref{eq:metadata-entropy} with \cref{eq:mapeq} gives the so-called content map equation,

 where $\eta$ is a parameter to control the metadata entropy's weight.

-The content map equation encourages modules with small numbers of metadata categories since this corresponds to low metadata entropy.
-It typically splits structural modules into sub-modules based on their metadata labels but does not merge nodes with the same metadata label from different structural modules~\cite{colour-map-equation}.
+The content map equation produces modules with low metadata entropy.
+It favors splitting structural modules into sub-modules based on their metadata labels and preserving structural boundaries: nodes with the same metadata label remain separated if they belong to different structural modules.